TheEconomist/graphic-detail-data/data/2019-02-02_future-of-the-holy-land/README.md

 West Bank:
 1998-2017: data made available to _The Economist_ from Peace Now (original source, Israel Central Bureau of Statistics)
 2018: data made available to _The Economist_ from the Washington Institute for Near East Studies (original source, Israel interior ministry).
 Estimations made by _The Economist_ to unify data will 1998-2017 ICBS data.
-2019-21: projection based on Peace Now data on publically-available construction plans and tenders
+2019-21: projection based on Peace Now data on publicly available construction plans and tenders.

-Aggregations of population by distance from the "green line" based upon individual settlements' distance from "green line" as calcaulted by Peace Now.
+Aggregations of population by distance from the "green line" based upon individual settlements' distance from "green line" as calculated by Peace Now.

+- ends -